chaudron/ovs_perf/README.md

 This command shows the BUS-DEV-FUNC for the VF device as 5-0-3:
 ```

-Using the BUS-DEV-FUNC shown above, the corresponding VF inteface used for OVS bridge is `enp5s0f3`.
+Using the BUS-DEV-FUNC shown above, the corresponding VF interface used for OVS bridge is `enp5s0f3`.

 We'll pass `--virtual-interface enp5s0f3` as parameter to ovs_performance.py